ailrk/Juju/cpp_traditional-parsing-for-pl0/README.md

 ```

 ##### Parser combinator
-Is just a top down parser, really nothing special about it.
-But in haskell you have monadic and applcative interfaces to combine things so the final fuction `looks more like a production rule` but it isn't.
+Is just a top down parser, nothing special about it.
+In haskell you have monadic and applcative interfaces (well, just do notations and much of <*> <$> thingys) to combine things so the final fuction `looks like` a production rule but it isn't.
+You still pretty much need a bnf.

-Knowing a parser is a monad is not surprising at all, since everything is a monad anyway.
-But it's interesting to know correlations like applicative parser with context free grammar and monadic parser with context sensative grammar.
+A parser is a monad, it's not surprising at all, everything is a monad anyway.
+(Again not suprising that it parses context sensative grammar since within monad you're essentially writing unrestricted imperative code, just like how you're writing parser in, say, C).

-(Again not suprising since within monad you're essentially writing unrestricted imperative code, just like how you're writing parser in, say, C).
+But it is interesting to know correlations like applicative parser with context free grammar and monadic parser with context sensative grammar.

 ##### Best way to parse anything
 Is just to use a parser generator really...